-FRA published the first Draft Statement of Work Framework in August 2023.
-This updated version - published in March 2024 - is intended to supersede the August 2023 draft document.
-The new version reflects changes in the program's terms and conditions (Attachment 2) as well as for minor changes and clarifications based on industry feedback FRA received on the August 2023 draft document.
+FRA published the first Draft Statement of Work Framework in August 2023, followed by a second version published in March 2024.
+Version 3 (October 2024) is intended to supersede the March 2024 draft document.
+The new version reflects changes in: